Lyroxide/yomichan-korean/README.md

 ## Korean Deinflection

+To de-inflect verbs is to return the plain form/infinitive of a verb from an inflected form of said verb.

 It works almost the same way as Japanese.

-We first decompose the hangul characters into jamo, which is treated as kana.
+We first decompose the hangul characters into jamo, which is treated as Japanese kana.
-In `deinflect.json` file, I have documented almost all sentence ending particles and how they can be conjugated with every verb types, including irregulars.
+In [deinflect.json](https://github.com/Lyroxide/yomichan-korean/blob/master/ext/data/deinflect.json) file, I have documented almost all sentence ending particles and how they can be conjugated with every verb types, including irregulars.

 For example, under the reason '아/어요', `kanaIn` will take every possible way verb stems could be transformed, and `kanaOut` will deinflect the jamo back to its 다 form.
 A valid dictionary pop-up is when a deinflection matches a dictionary term + verb / adjective.
 Given '먹어요', it will be decomposed to 'ㅁㅓㄱㅇㅓㅇㅛ' first.
 The line where 'ㅇㅓㅇㅛ' is replaced by 'ㄷㅏ' and 'ㅁㅓㄱㄷㅏ' is composed back to '먹다', which is a valid dictionary term.

-This is a brute force deinflection, and will try to match all the terms possible, even though it might not make sense.
+This is a brute force deinflection, and will try to match all the terms possible, even though some results might not make any sense in context.

 You can contribute by: